 Another long-running series of semi-postals was issued by New Zealand beginning with its first health stamp in 1929.

 MODERN SEMI-POSTAL STAMPS

 Modern semi-postals usually follow the format of showing the two values, and although they are valid for postage, most catalogues list them separately as “back of the book” items and not part of the regular stamp issues.

-The Water Sports series was introduced on Feb.
+The second series was issued in 1975 with decidedly lower production figures.
+Known as the “Water Sports” series, it was introduced on Feb.
 8 and consisted of three stamps with the same values as the earlier series.
-The multi-colour stamps, (Unitrde #B4-B6) designed by Hal Wallis, showed Swimming, 8+2 cents; rowing, 10+5 cents, and sailing, 15+5 cents.
-The total production, by Canadian Bank Note Company (CBN), was 64 million stamps.
+The multi-colour stamps (SC #B4-B6) were designed by Hal Wallis and show swimming (eight-plus-two cents); rowing (10-plus-five cents) and sailing (15-plus-five cents).
+The total production, by the Canadian Bank Note Company (CBN), was 64 million stamps.

-In 2007 Moya Greene, then president of Canada Post, rolled out a new series of semi-postals issued to support mental health programs.
+In 2007, Moya Greene, then president of Canada Post, rolled out a new series of semi-postals issued to support mental health programs.
 Rather than select a specific charity, the Canada Post Foundation for Mental Health was created.